What you do makes a difference and you have to decide what kind of difference you want to make. —Jane Goodall

-And when you scroll to the middle of the page, you’ll see massive resources such as “Find Resources for Black Entrepreneurs”, a long list of “Support a Black Owned Business”, and a spreadsheet of information to “Educate Yourself on the Black Lives Matter Movement” – which is what we all need!
+And when you scroll to the middle of the page, you’ll see massive resources such as “Find Resources for Black Entrepreneurs” and a long list of “Support a Black-Owned Business“.

 If you know of a new black business owner, please pass this resource on to help our black community.

 And that’s it for the sixth issue of The Cut for 2020!

 What did you like most from today’s post?
 Feel free to comment and let me know if there is anything else you’d like to see in this series!

 Note: Please note that there’s a website called The Cut that covers a ton of topics for women including fashion and beauty.
 My blog post series is in no relation to The Cut website as it only focuses on sustainable, more mindful way of living.